openframeworks/ofBook/20_intro_to_graphics/chapter.md

 - Insert three small sections: saving a rasterized graphic, saving a vector graphic and saving an animation
 - Write addons/more info section
 - Rename figures to be more informative
+- Multiple figures can be combined onto a single line to save space in terms of total page number
 - Change ++i to i++
 - Change in-line references to functions that require parameters: use `functionName(...)`
 - Add arc to basic shapes?
 - Use "we" + "our" over "you" + "your"
 - How are links being handled?
 I don't explicitly point them out most of the time since that would be redundant in an online version.
 - `polyline.getPointAtPercent(0)` and `polyline.getPointAtPercent(1.0)` return the same thing
+- Add a line about what happens when alpha is very low (i.e. == 1)
+- Does each individual brush section need a list of extensions?
+Or should they just come at the end?

 - Section 1.1 Wish List:
+  - Link to artists that take this generative brush approach
   - Setup/update/draw description
   - Talk about how graphics are layered
   - Setting circle resolution
   - `ofDrawBitmapString()`
+- Section 1.2.3 Wish List:
+  - Key press constants
+  - Explain 8-bits color channels, why they are 0-255
+  - Explanation of lerp
+  - push/pop style
+  - Point to lerp (in the getLerped section)
+- Section 1.2.5 Wish List:
+  - ofVec2f description that includes div, mult, scaler, etc.
+  - Mention getRotated

 ***